csrftoken/django-source/chapter-02-runserver.md

         httpd_cls = server_cls
     httpd = httpd_cls(server_address, WSGIRequestHandler, ipv6=ipv6)
     if threading:
-        # ThreadingMixIn.daemon_threads indicates how threads will behave on an
-        # abrupt shutdown; like quitting the server by the user or restarting
-        # by the auto-reloader.
-True means the server will not wait for thread
-        # termination before it quits.
-This will make auto-reloader faster
-        # and will prevent the need to kill the server manually if a thread
-        # isn't terminating correctly.
         httpd.daemon_threads = True
     # 这里的 wsgi_handler 来自于
     # from django.core.handlers.wsgi import WSGIHandler